Fees for Graduate Programmes

 The University's fees are reviewed and adjusted periodically to reflect the approximate cost of providing education to students.
 Unlike undergraduate education, most graduate programmes are designed to be largely self-funding, with little or no subsidy from the Government of Singapore.
 Nonetheless, at present, all graduate research programmes and some graduate coursework programmes remain subsidised to a significant extent.

 The annual tuition fees for different categories of government-subsidised graduate programmes are set out here.
-The substantial tuition subsidy from the Government of Singapore comes in the form of a MOE Subsidy which is administered by the Ministry of Education (MOE) and is offered to all eligible students up to the maximum course duration.
+The substantial tuition subsidy from the Government of Singapore comes in the form of a MOE Subsidy which is administered by the Ministry of Education (MOE) and is offered to all eligible students.
 Students need not apply for the MOE Subsidy if they are eligible.
 International Students reading a government-subsidised programme can apply for the Service Obligation Scheme to pay reduced tuition fees.
 Most government-subsidised programmes are deemed feasible by the University to offer the Service Obligation Scheme except for programmes listed here.

 Tuition fees for self-funded graduate coursework programmes can be found at the respective programme websites.
 The list of self-funded graduate coursework programmes is set out here.